ZewenShen/hdp/MEETING.md

 ###  Complete delta heding

 During the delta hedging process, we need Delta at each time step for the current stock price.
 We can retrieve that either by running the MC again, or interpolate using results gained from previous MC.

-###  My other questions during meeting seem to be too trivial now (8.23).
-Thus skipped.

 #  8.14